vandenryv/introduction-to-rpi-pici-led-web-srv/README.md

-# introduction-to-rpi-pici-led-web-srv
+# Introduction to electronic

-Introduction to rpi pi pico Webserver controlling neopixel using GurgleWebServer
+This repository contains step-by-step instruction for a workshop about introducing people to electronics using a Raspberry Pi Pico W with 12 Neopixels plug into its GPIO 28.

 # Instruction